Revised August 2015

 A. Begin by creating an itinerary/budget and discussing your plans with your supervisor or chairperson.
 Complete a Request For Travel Form making sure to get required signatures before making any arrangements.

-Q. How do I get a “Request For Travel” Form and an “Expense Voucher”?
+Q. How do I get a “Request For Travel Authorization” Form and an “Expense Voucher”?

 A. Both forms are available on Drew’s web site and are linked through the Accounts Payable and Purchasing pages.

 Q. How should I pay for my travel expenses?

 A. The Drew University Travel card is the recommended method to pay for travel.
 You may also use your own funds and request reimbursement.

 Q. If my travel or entertainment is funded by my grant, am I required to follow this policy?

 A. Yes.
 Drew’s Travel and Business Entertainment Policy remains in effect regardless of the source of funding.
 It is normally the expectation of grant providers that organizations utilizing grant funding have in place reasonable policies.
 In any case where a granting agency identifies more stringent guidelines, Drew employees are expected to meet them.

 Q. If all event expenses were charged to my Drew Travel Card, am I required to submit an Expense Voucher?